qtop/qtop/docs/secure-coding-pyscg.md

 ## Method

-The tool baselines were refreshed on the private reconciliation branch on 2026-07-26.
+The tool baselines were refreshed on a local integration branch on 2026-07-26.
 Full machine-readable reports remain CI or review artifacts rather than tracked source files.
 Reproduce with:

 | Tool | Command | Result |